 - In cold climates, make sure you winterize the system, find that here.

-Anyone else adding a drip system or want to?
+Anyone else adding a drip irrigation system or want to?